bracca95/HOG-People-Detector/README.md

 to understand how to use it.
 You can simply pass a video, or you can arbitrarily choose to provide also a ground truth file.
 In the latter case, the overall accuracy of the performed detection is computed.

+If you need some videos or ground truth, plese refer to https://motchallenge.net/

 # Important note
 If you are going to provide a ground truth file, it must follow some strict rules: